nhsd-a2si/docs-uec-appts/_pages/assurance/assurance_overview.md

 ---
-title: Assurance Process
+title: Overview of Assurance Process
 toc: True
 sidebar: overview_sidebar
-permalink: assurance.html
+permalink: assurance_overview.html
-summary: "Details of the assurance processes involved in developing and deploying a solution"
+summary: "Overview of the assurance processes involved in developing and deploying a solution"
 ---

 ## Assurance principles